WHO declares aspartame "possibly carcinogenic." Here's what to know about the artificial sweetener.

 The FDA established an acceptable daily intake (ADI) level, or amount of a substance considered safe to consume each day over the course of a person's lifetime, for each of the six sweeteners approved as food additives.

-For aspartame, the ADI is 40 milligrams per kilogram of body weight per day.
+For aspartame, the ADI is 50 milligrams per kilogram of body weight per day per the FDA's ruling, and 40 milligrams per the U.N.'s guidance.

 "The average 150 lb. person would need to consume about 14 12-oz cans of diet beverages or about 74 packets of aspartame-containing tabletop sweetener every day over the course of their life to raise any safety concern," Rankin said in his statement.
 "Obviously, that level of consumption is not realistic, recommended, nor is it aligned with the intended use of these ingredients."